-FXCollaborative-Designed Statue of Liberty Museum Opens in New York City
+FXCollaborative-Designed Statue of Liberty Museum Opens

 The Statue of Liberty has welcomed visitors and immigrants to New York Harbor since its installation in 1886 and now those who ferry over to see this powerful symbol, a centennial gift from France sculpted in copper by Auguste Bartholdi, can gain extra insight into its history and construction at the new Statue of Liberty Museum.
 Designed by New York City-based architecture firm FXCollaborative and opened today, the 26,000-square-foot museum features exhibits created by ESI Design, a NYC-based experience design firm, that includes the Statue of Liberty’s original torch as its centerpiece.
 The copper-and-glass emblem is set inside a 22-foot-tall glass vitrine offering sweeping views of the statue.